 ERP Agnostic Technology

-Today, businesses rely on a complex ecosystem of software and technology solutions to operate efficiently.
+Today, businesses rely on a complex mixture of software and technology solutions to operate efficiently.
 One crucial component is the ERP, which integrates core business processes like finance, HR, and supply chain management.
 However, not all technologies work well together.
 That’s where the concept of technology being “ERP agnostic” comes into play.

 What Does ERP Agnostic Mean?